SampathSandaruwan/Eat-With-Sam-Backend/documentation/database/tables/menu.md

 - `displayOrder` controls menu display sequence
 - Categories can be hidden via `isActive` without deleting items

-### Menu Items
+### Dishes
 - `price` is stored in the currency format (no currency field, assumed single currency)
-- `isAvailable` allows temporarily disabling items (out of stock, etc.)
+- `isAvailable` allows temporarily disabling dishes (out of stock, etc.)
 - `tags` JSON field allows flexible dietary filtering
 - Consider caching `averageRating` to avoid frequent calculations
 - **Rating Precision**: `averageRating` is stored with high precision (`DECIMAL(9, 8)`).
 Always round to 1-2 decimal places only in the UI/API response, never truncate in the database to maintain calculation accuracy.
 See [rating precision validation script](../examples/rating-precision-validation.ts) for a demonstration of why this precision is necessary.

 #### Redundant `restaurantId` Field

-**Design Decision**: The `restaurantId` field on MenuItems is technically redundant since we can derive the restaurant through the category relationship (`MenuItem → MenuCategory → Restaurant`).
+**Design Decision**: The `restaurantId` field on Dishes is technically redundant since we can derive the restaurant through the category relationship (`Dish → MenuCategory → Restaurant`).
 However, it is kept for the following reasons:

 **Reasons to Keep:**
 1. **Performance**: Enables direct queries like "get all items from Restaurant X" without joining through categories
-2. **Data Integrity**: Provides direct foreign key constraint ensuring menu item belongs to restaurant
+2. **Data Integrity**: Provides direct foreign key constraint ensuring dish belongs to restaurant
 3. **Query Simplicity**: Common query pattern ("all items by restaurant") is faster with direct relationship
 4. **Index Optimization**: Index on `restaurantId` enables efficient restaurant-scoped queries